Xiccayatl (MH809r)

 xiccahua, abandon or neglect, https://nahuatl.wired-humanities.org/content/xiccahua

-aya(tl), a cotton or maguey cloak, https://nahuatl.wired-humanities.org/content/ayatl
+aya(tl), a cotton or maguey cloak or blanket, thin or loosely woven, even possibly net-like, https://nahuatl.wired-humanities.org/content/ayatl

 Ayate Abandonado, o Ayate Descuidado